menu

 Demographics

-In terms of college education, Milford is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Milford have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Milford rank slightly lower than the national average.
+13.94% of adults 25 and older in Milford have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Milford in 2022 was $34,251, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
-This equates to an annual income of $137,004 for a family of four.
+The per capita income in Milford in 2022 was $34,092, which is middle income relative to Kansas and the nation.
+This equates to an annual income of $136,368 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

+Milford is a somewhat ethnically-diverse city.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Asian.
-Important ancestries of people in Milford include German, Irish, Italian, European, and English.
+Important ancestries of people in Milford include German, Irish, Italian, English, and European.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and German/Yiddish.

 Notable & Unique Neighborhood Characteristics